marsggbo/automl_a_survey_of_state_of_the_art/README.md

 # Upload your paper

-Suppose your paper is also a AutoML-related survey, then you can simply upload your paper with the following steps on the Github.
+If your paper is also an AutoML-related survey, then you can simply upload your paper through the following steps on the Github.

-- click `paper_infos` directory
+- 1. click `paper_infos` directory
 ![](./docs/images/upload_1.png)

-- click a csv file related to your paper
+- 2. click a csv file related to your paper
 ![](./docs/images/upload_2.png)

-- click `Edit this file`
+- 3. click `Edit this file`
 ![](./docs/images/upload_3.png)

-- add your paper information
+- 4. add your paper information
 ![](./docs/images/upload_4.png)

-- commit changes
+- 5. commit changes
 ![](./docs/images/upload_5.png)